-Follow the instructions below to set up your Router as a file server:
+Follow the instructions below to set up your router as a file server:

-- 1. Plug an external USB hard disk drive or USB flash drive into this Router. - 2.
-Click the Rescan button to find the USB drive that has been attached to the Router. - 3.
-Click the Start button to start the Storage Sharing service. - 4.
-Click the Enable button under Shared to enable the disk to share. - 5.
-Click the Open the disk to visit the sharing disk.
+- 1. Plug an external USB hard disk drive or USB flash drive into this router. - 2.
+Click the Rescan button to find the USB drive that has been attached to the router.
+The screen will appear as shown in Figure 4-34.